pclumson/dj-apis-auth-docs/docs/source/usage.rst

 Installation
 ------------

-To use Lumache, first install it using pip:
+To use dj-apis-allauth, first install it using pip:

 .. code-block:: console

-   (.venv) $ pip install lumache
+    $ pip install dj-apis-allauth

-Creating recipes
+Creating Registration and login API Endpoints
 ----------------

 To retrieve a list of random ingredients,